Skip to main content

 When a task shows Failed status:

-1. Click the task row to expand error details.
+1. Hover over the status or click the task row to view error details.

 2. Review the error message for specific failure reasons.